Aug. 24, 2022. Our annual cruise guide will be updated with more information for 2022 as available

 Disney leads in creative kids’ programming and activities, from character experiences, larger-than-life youth clubs, pools, aqua play areas and waterslides to themed deck parties that culminate with dance parties and fireworks at sea.
 Cruise Critic has repeatedly named Disney Cruise Line the “Best for Families.”
 All eligible kids and adults must be vaccinated.

 What’s New: COVID-19 vaccine is required for all eligible passengers, including children 5 and older.
 Disney Wish, debuting in July 2022, is an innovative, family-focused ship boasting 1,254 staterooms, including 53 concierge staterooms, many connecting, some with king beds and a sofa bed, third and fourth wall bunks and even four large Royal Suites (two are duplexes!).
 Expect a golden Cinderella in the Grand Hall, enhanced children’s programming, a “Frozen” dinner theatrical experience and upscale French and a modern steak house for adults.
 At the Walt Disney Imagineering Lab in Disney’s Oceaneer Club, kids can design thrill rides, then surf the 760-foot-foot-long AquaMouse water coaster above the top deck.
-While the kids play, adults can head to the adult-only pool and spa, the Star Wars Hyperspace Lounge for a Stars Wars themed drink and interactive tasting experiences inspired by destinations such as Batuu and Mustafar.
+While the kids play, adults can head to the adult-only pool and spa.
+All ages meet up at the Star Wars Hyperspace Lounge (it turns adults-only after dark) for a Stars Wars themed drink inspired by destinations such as Batuu and Mustafar.
+(More Disney Wish details here.)

 For Babies: Children ages 6 months to 3 years (or from 1 to 3-years-old on Transatlantic and Panama Canal itineraries) are welcome at “it’s a small world” nursery, where they’ll be cared for by trained counselors.
 Nursery space is limited, and reservations are required.